ZacharyPax/WatchtowerStack/README.md

   -  A global dashboard to monitor network and system status from all data ingest points via Grafana (Jehoahaz)
   -  A simple HTML interface to inventory all network devices (Zechariah/Ruth)
   -  An elaborate status monitoring system to ensure both frontend and backend elements of the stack are operational (Lazarus)
-  -  Machine learning on endpoint telemetry to forecast resource usage and detect anomalies (Ezra)
+  -  Machine learning on endpoint telemetry to forecast resource usage and detect anomalies (Watchtower-WINE)
   -  Real-time uptime monitoring of critical network infrastructure (Bathesheba)
   -  Per-port and per-device network management statistics and information (Peter)
   -  Watchtower Looking Glass - A custom dashboard to view extensive network metrics (Jehoahaz)